Ximenacu/Coding-Quiz-Challenge-4-/README.md

 THEN the game is over✅

 * WHEN the game is over
-THEN I can save my initials and score
+THEN I can save my initials and score ✅

 ### Additionally:
 * The Challenge should not produce any errors in the console when you inspect it using Chrome DevTools.
-* Application deployed at live URL.
+* Application deployed at live URL. ✅
-* Application loads with no errors.
+* Application loads with no errors.✅
-* Application GitHub URL submitted.
+* Application GitHub URL submitted.  ✅
 * Quality
-    * Application user experience is intuitive and easy to navigate.
+    * Application user experience is intuitive and easy to navigate.✅
-    * Application user interface style is clean and polished.
+    * Application user interface style is clean and polished. ✅
-    * Application resembles the mock-up functionality provided in the Challenge instructions.
+    * Application resembles the mock-up functionality provided in the Challenge instructions. ✅
 * Repository
     * Repository has a unique name.
     * Repository follows best practices for file structure and naming conventions.
     * Repository follows best practices for class/id naming conventions, indentation, high-quality comments, etc.
     * Repository contains multiple descriptive commit messages.
-    * Repository contains a high-quality README file with description, screenshot, and link to deployed application.
+    * Repository contains a high-quality README file with description, screenshot, and link to deployed application. ✅